anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="3.4.2"></a>
 ### Relationship between Anuket projects and OVP

-The Anuket is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs.
+The Anuket project is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs.
 OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

-Once the Anuket specifications are in place, we create a reference implementation that is adherent to requirements set in the specifications (**Reference Implementations**).
-Additionally, commercial products adhering to Anuket specifications will be able to undergo an enhanced OVP’s program (based on the **Reference Conformance** specification) using testing framework and tools provided by Anuket. **Figure 6** below illustrates the relationship with OVP in more details (specific to OpenStack based specifications).
+We create an implementation that adheres to the implementation requirements set in the Anuket specifications (**Reference Implementations**).
+Additionally, commercial products can undergo the OVP’s conformance program based on the Anuket **Reference Conformance** specifications and using Anuket specified testing frameworks and tools. **Figure 6** below illustrates the relationship with OVP in more details (specific to OpenStack based specifications).

 <p align="center"><img src="./figures/tech_relation.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 6:</b> Anuket Relationship with OVP.</p>

 As can be seen from the above figure, roles and responsibilities are as follows:
 - Anuket specifies lab requirements in the **Reference Implementation** document which will be used to define what labs can be used within the community for the purpose of installing and testing Anuket conformant cloud infrastructure implementations.
-- Anuket includes a lab Playbook in its **Reference Implementation** detailing available suitable labs to run and test cloud infrastructure implementations with access details and processes.
+- Anuket includes a lab Playbook in its **Reference Implementation** detailing available suitable labs to run and test cloud infrastructure implementations; the playbook includes processes, access procedures and other details.
-- Anuket specifies installer requirements in the **Reference Implementation** document which will be used to determine a suitable installer to be used to install a **Reference Implementation** of cloud infrastructure that are conformant to Anuket specifications.
+- Anuket specifies requirements in the **Reference Implementation** document for installers that can be used to install a cloud infrastructure.
 - Anuket includes an installation Playbook in its **Reference Implementation** detailing instructions of how to install the reference implementation using community installers.
 The **Reference Implementation** created is expected to be fully conformant to Anuket specifications and must pass all test suites defined in the Anuket **Reference Conformance** document.
-- Anuket specifies testing framework requirements in the **Reference Conformance** document which will be used to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
+- Anuket specifies testing framework requirements in the **Reference Conformance** document that will be used to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
-- Anuket defines high level test cases in the **Reference Conformance** document that relates to requirements coming from both the **Reference Model** and **Reference Architecture** to be used to determine what testing projects within the community are suitable to deliver those tests and convert them into low level test cases that can be implemented within those testing projects.
+- The Anuket **Reference Conformance** document defines high level test cases, for requirements from both the **Reference Model** and **Reference Architecture**, that are used to determine the testing projects within the community suitable to deliver these tests.
 - Anuket includes a traceability matrix in its **Reference Conformance** document detailing every test case (or group of test cases) available in the community and map them to the high level test case definition and the requirements they are fulfilling.
-- Anuket includes a testing Playbook in its **Reference Conformance** document detailing instructions of how to run the testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to Anuket specifications.
-The testing Playbook will also detail instructions of how to submit testing results for the **OVP** badging process.
+- The Anuket **Reference Conformance** document includes a testing Playbook detailing instructions of how to run the testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to Anuket specifications.
+The testing Playbook also details instructions of how to submit testing results for the **OVP** badging process.

 <a name="3.4.3"></a>